-- 1. The Funding Needs Analysis (s.101(3)) is informed by the high level policies of the Revenue and Financing Policy, but the Revenue and Financing Policy must demonstrate how council has complied with s.101(3). - 2.
-The Investment Policy informs the RFP of investment income sources - 3.
-The Liability Management Policy, having been informed by the RFP of what borrowing will be needed for, determines how council managers its borrowings. - 4.
-The Financial and Development Contributions Policy is informed by the RFP as to when Council needs to use these as a funding source (Neil Construction v.
-North Shore City, found the RFP and Funding Needs Analysis as being fundamental to a lawful DC in theory this logic applies to rates, fees and changes and other income sources this has not been tested) - 5.
-The Rating Policy contains matters not required to be in the RFP but which support the decisions needed for rate setting under the LRFP and rating Policy into numbers. - 6.
-The Rate Remission Policy amends the FIS for some ratepayers' prior to the issue of the Rates Assessment. - 7.
+- 1. The Funding Needs Analysis (s.101(3)) is informed by the high level policies of the RFP, but the RFP must demonstrate how council has complied with s.101(3). - 2.
+The Investment Policy informs the RFP of investment income sources. - 3.
+The Liability Management Policy, having been informed by the RFP of what borrowing will be needed for, determines how council manages its borrowings. - 4.
+The Policy on Development Contributions and Financial Contributions is informed by the RFP as to when Council needs to use these as a funding source. - The Rating Policy contains matters not required to be in the RFP but which support the decisions needed for rate setting under the RFP and Rating Policy into numbers. - 6.
+The Rate Remission Policy amends the Funding Impact Statement for some ratepayers' prior to the issue of the Rates Assessment. - 7.
 The fees and charges schedule is handy to them all in one place.